sageserpent-open/NTestCaseBuilder/README.markdown

 8. However, if this doesn't work and you get build failures due to missing dependencies, you can use the right-click context menu for the solution explorer view to open up the NuGet package manager - "Manage NuGet Packages for Solution...".
 This takes you to a dialog which, in this particular situation, will give you a button command to restore missing packages.
 Do this and retry step #7.

-9. You need to use the assemblies built by the project 'SageSerpent.NTestCaseBuilder'. *SageSerpent.NTestCaseBuilder.dll* is the one that your project will directly reference; it has an accompanying XML file for the API documentation.
+9. You need to use the assemblies built by the project 'NTestCaseBuilder'. *NTestCaseBuilder.dll* is the one that your project will directly reference; it has an accompanying XML file for the API documentation.

 A Thought-Provoking Article you should read
 -------------------------------------------